huajh/blog/README.md

-# huajh7's Blog
+# blog.huajh7.com

-This is my personal blog.
+This is my personal website.

-My repo for my personal homepage page is [here](https://github.com/huajh/huajh.github.io).

 ## License